-Maybe a few broken tiles or mortar down in the gutter, or if a low-level roof then maybe a football that kids have thrown up there.
+Maybe a few broken tiles or mortar down in the gutter, or if a low-level roof, then perhaps a football that kids have thrown up there.

 However, with years of experience with all kinds of commercial and domestic roof areas, you’ll be surprised by what else you may find there.
-Both on the actual roof, but also in any hidden areas like valleys, under parapet walls, and in particular drain pipes that are meant to take water away, not get bunged up with rubbish.
+Both on the actual roof and in any hidden areas like valleys, under parapet walls, and in particular, drain pipes meant to take water away, not get bunged up with rubbish.

-Anyway, here’s 3 examples of what you might find hidden on a roof – and which become progressively stranger:
+Anyway, here are three examples of what you might find hidden on a roof – and which become progressively stranger:

 1. Leaves and Twigs

-This is understandable the more you think about it, particularly when there are trees very near the roof.
+This is understandable the more you think about it, mainly when trees are near the roof.

-If they’re touching right up to the roof fascia or even above, then you’re in trouble.
-As soon as leaves start to falls in the autumn and the wind blows they tend to fall onto the roof itself.
+You're in trouble if they’re touching right up to the roof fascia or even above.
+As soon as leaves start to fall in the autumn and the wind blows, they tend to fall onto the roof itself.

-Over time with rain, they will then move down the roof and begin to settle in areas like gutters and downpipes.
-Left unresolved, they can soon block up and lead to water pouring out in areas where it shouldn’t.
+Over time with rain, they will then move down the roof and settle in areas like gutters and downpipes.
+Left unresolved, they can soon block up and lead to water pouring out in places where it shouldn’t.

 The answer is simple - trim the trees back, or at least have an annual clearance of these from the roof.